kddubey/cappr/README.md

 # Zero-shot text classification

-Perform zero-shot text classification: for a given prompt and completion, what's the probability that the completion follows the prompt?
+Perform zero-shot text classification based on the following idea: for a given prompt and completion, what's the probability that the completion follows the prompt?

 The method is fleshed out
 [here in CrossValidated](https://stats.stackexchange.com/q/601159/337906)